 The District provides retiree medical (including prescription drug benefits) and dental benefits to eligible retirees and their eligible dependents until the retiree turns age 65.
 An eligible retiree is only eligible for the level of coverage (retiree only, retiree plus spouse, or retiree plus family) they are receiving at retirement.
 Retired employees pay the same cost for coverage as an active employee.
 This cost varies based on the plans and level of coverage enrolled in.
 Employees in the management, supervisory and classified non-management units who are hired after July 1, 2015, will be eligible for retiree health/dental benefits for the retiring employee only.
 Family members can be covered by the retiree on a self-pay basis to retiree's age 65.
+Certificated unit employees hired after July 1, 2022, will be eligible for retiree health/dental benefits for retiring employee only.

-Classified and Certificated non-management members pay 25% of the Kaiser premium, management members pay 30% of the Kaiser premium, and supervisory members pay approximately 50% of individual Kaiser premiums.
+Classified and Certificated non-management members pay 25% of the Kaiser premium, management, supervisory, and confidential members pay 30% of the Kaiser premium.
 If a member chooses UHC, they have to pay 100% of the additional cost in excess of the Kaiser costs except classified who pay 25% if UHC Network 1 is chosen.